-The Grand Junction Comprehensive Plan looks into the future to the year 2035 and plans for the doubling of the urban area’s population.
+The existing 2010 Grand Junction Comprehensive Plan looks into the future to the year 2035 and plans for the doubling of the urban area’s population.
 The vision the Plan set for our community is to “Become the most Livable Community West of the Rockies”.
-The Comprehensive Plan sunsets some of the previous Plans that were adopted by the City.
-These included the 1996 Growth Plan, the 2000 updated Orchard Mesa Neighborhood Plan and the 1997 North Central Valley Plan.
-Other Plans were left intact and incorporated into the Comprehensive Plan.

-As the City looks to the future, new neighborhood planning, small area planning and corridor planning will continue and be made a part of the City’s Comprehensive Plan.
-We welcome you to participate and ask you to join us as we plan for the future of our community.
+As the City looks ahead, it is important that plans stay current.
+Plans will be revised, updated and written to address the needs of the future.
+We welcome you to participate and ask you to join us as we plan for our community.